elibessen/elibessen/README.md

 > LCordial

-Hey, I'm Eli and I'm an Australian front-end software engineer.
+I'm an Australian front-end web developer and designer, dabbling in back-end and game development occasionally.
 I specialise in web development.

-I love using javascript and scss to create simple web based applications.
+Using languages like Javascript, C#, and SCSS.

 ###### Visit my website: https://cordial.ambience.studio/